norekdcs2020/Bindulator_v0.304_archive/README.md

 ## How to use
 - **TODO** Check the brief tutorial video <a href="LINK DO FILMU YOUTUBE">LINK DO FILMU YOUTUBE</a>,

+### Warning for Saitek X52 users
+As far I understand your setup (Stick + Throttle) is always understood by DCS as one, combined controller.
+Using the Bindulator is possible by choosing your combined HTML **once** file at Controller 1 **only**.
+Select appropiate X52 Stick template for Stick bind visualization and then follow the other Bindulator steps.
+Then select appropiate X52 Throttle template for Throttle bind visualization and once again followe the other Bindulator steps.

 OR: